A Practical Theory of Generalization in Selectivity Learning

-\textbf{Compared Approaches.} We implemented LW-NN~\cite{dutt2019selectivity} ourselves as no open-source code is available.
+\textbf{Compared Approaches.} We implemented LW-NN~\cite{dutt2019selectivity} ourselves.
 For MSCN, we used the code from~\cite{mscncode}.
 We evaluate MSCN and LW-NN trained with \name\footnote{The repository containing the code and data will be included in our official version}, referred to as MSCN+CDF and LW-NN+CDF.
-We also include two query-driven approaches, \pts and \quadh, which are based on SOTA theory~\cite{hu2022selectivity}, to demonstrate the limitations of the PAC-learning framework.
-We directly use the code from the authors~\cite{ptscode}.
-Additionally, we include \quick~\cite{park2020quicksel} in our comparison.
-The three query-driven models are induced from \emph{probability measures} where our OOD generalization result (Thm~\ref{thm: ood}) is also applicable.
+We include two query-driven approaches, \pts and \quadh (code from ~\cite{ptscode}), which are based on SOTA theory~\cite{hu2022selectivity}, to demonstrate the limitations of PAC learning.
+We also include \quick~\cite{park2020quicksel} in our comparison.
+The three query-driven models are induced from \emph{probability measures} where our OOD generalization result (Thm~\ref{thm: ood}) is applicable.
 For data-driven approaches, we use \pg (multi-dimensional histograms) and uniform sampling (\samp) as baselines.
 We do not include other data-driven approaches since this paper focuses on query-driven models.
-Note that \pts, \quadh, \quick, and the LW-NN we implemented do not support joins, so we evaluate them on the single-table Census dataset.
-For a fair comparison, we exclude data information (e.g., bitmaps) from LW-NN or MSCN, since the query-driven models only utilize query information.
+Note that \pts, \quadh, \quick, and the LW-NN we implemented do not support joins, so we evaluate them on Census.
+For a fair comparison, we exclude data information (\textit{e.g.,} bitmaps) from LW-NN or MSCN, since other query-driven models only utilize query information.
 We turn on the bitmaps in multi-table experiments.
 We also compare another strategy for improving generalizability: Robust-MSCN~\cite{negi2023robust} (join bitmaps and query masking), and its variant, Robust-MSCN*, which excludes query masking.
 Our experiments show that removing query masking improves the performance of Robust-MSCN in the two OOD scenarios (which is likely because we do not include PostgreSQL estimates in the query encoding).
 We report their results on CEB-1a-varied (which contains the most complex joins, increasing the challenge for query optimization) due to space constraints, as we observe similar trends across other datasets.

-It is important to note that the goal of the experiments is \emph{not} to beat the SOTA query-driven models but to validate the \emph{practicality} of our theory.
+The goal of the experiments is \emph{not} to beat the SOTA query-driven models but to validate the \emph{practicality} of our theory.
 Specifically, we aim to show that \name, which is designed based on our theory, \emph{reliably} improves upon existing NN-based query-driven models, and \emph{consistently} outperforms the models derived from SOTA theory.